Nikon D100 vs D3300

-An illustration of the physical size and weight of the Nikon D100 and the Nikon D3300 is provided in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
-All size dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the D100 – represents the basis for the calculations across all the size and weight measures).
+The physical size and weight of the Nikon D100 and the Nikon D3300 are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
+All width, height and depth measures are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D3300 is notably smaller (27 percent) than the Nikon D100.
 Moreover, the D3300 is substantially lighter (45 percent) than the D100.
 In this context, it is worth noting that neither the D100 nor the D3300 are weather-sealed.